Quantum Hamiltonian Complexity: The study of Hamiltonians: Techniques and tools

 Let us delve further into tensor networks, as they have proven a particularly useful ansatz over the last two decades.
 In particular, a key question regarding them is: \begin{quote} \emph{Which quantum systems have ground states which can be well-approximated by a tensor network of small bond dimension $D$?} \end{quote} Here, the \emph{bond dimension} is an important parameter characterizing ``how much'' entanglement the network can faithfully represent; the larger $D$ is, the more quantum states we can represent, at the cost of requiring more storage space.
-(See Section~\ref{sscn:tensor} for further details.)
-Since we are restricted to polynomial-sized descriptions of states in practice, it is thus imperative to keep the bond dimension as small as possible (representing an arbitrary quantum states require exponential $D$).
+(See \S\ref{sscn:tensor} for further details.)
+Since we are restricted to polynomial-sized descriptions of states in practice, it is thus imperative to keep the bond dimension as small as possible (representing an arbitrary quantum state requires exponential $D$).

 We now briefly overview recent progress regarding the question above.
-In $1$D gapped systems, MPS with subpolynomial $D$ approximate the ground state well~\cite{AKLV13, Ha07}, and moreover, there is a polynomial-time algorithm for finding a good MPS approximation to the ground state~\cite{LVV13}.
-In $1$D gapless (critical) systems, MPS with polynomial $D$ approximate the ground state well if certain R\'{e}nyi entropies diverge at most logarithmically~\cite{VC04} (see also~\cite{SWVC08}).
-On the other hand, for gapped systems at \emph{finite} temperature $T>0$ in any spatial dimension $d$, it is known that under certain circumstances (namely, that the density of low energy states grows polynomially in $N$ for a fixed energy), a tensor network with bond dimension scaling as $D=\exp (O(\log^{d-1}(N/\epsilon)))$ approximates the ground state within trace distance $\epsilon$~\cite{H06}, where $N$ is the size of the lattice.
-This has recently been improved to $D=\exp (O(\log^2 (N/\epsilon)))$~\cite{MSVC14}, i.e. the dependence on the dimension $d$ has been eliminated.
+In $1$D gapped systems, MPS with subpolynomial $D$ approximate the ground state well~\cite{Ha07,AKLV13}, and moreover, there is a polynomial-time algorithm for finding a good MPS approximation to the ground state~\cite{LVV13}.
+In $1$D gapless (critical) systems, MPS with polynomial $D$ approximate the ground state well if certain R\'{e}nyi entropies diverge at most logarithmically~\cite{VC06} (see also~\cite{SWVC08}).
+On the other hand, at \emph{finite} temperature $T>0$ in any spatial dimension $d$, Hastings has shown~\cite{H06} that a tensor network with bond dimension $D=\exp (O(\beta\log(N/\epsilon)^d))$ approximates the Gibbs state of the system within trace distance $\epsilon$, where $N$ is the size of the lattice, and $\beta:=1/\kappa_B T$ for temperature $T$ and Boltzmann constant $\kappa_B$.
+If $H$ is gapped and the density of low energy states grows polynomially in $N$ for a fixed energy, then this result also implies a tensor network approximation of the \emph{ground state} with $D=\exp(O(\log^{d+1}(N/\epsilon)))$.
+Molnar \emph{et al.} improved~\cite{MSVC14} these results to $D=(N/\epsilon)^{O(\beta)}$ and $D=\exp (O(\log^2 (N/\epsilon)))$ in the finite temperature and ground state cases, respectively.
 Intuitively, the ``density of states'' assumption here says that the low energy spectrum is ``sparsely populated'' by eigenvectors; this is, in fact, typical of quantum systems in nature.